Meet Our Testing Team

 - Those who prefer beds with a springier, more responsive feel.
 The Layla’s memory foam layers are slow to respond, and may not be comfortable for people who like sleeping “on” – as opposed to “in” – their mattress.

-Tuck’s testing team conducted an extensive evaluation of the Layla Mattress.
-Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
+Our testing team conducted an extensive evaluation of the Layla Mattress.
+This review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.

 As you can see, the Layla earned favorable ratings in several categories, including motion isolation and temperature neutrality.
 A detailed look at each mattress rating is found below.

 As part of our ratings process, we evaluated the Layla Mattress across different body types and preferred sleep positions.
 In addition to physical testing, we surveyed our sleep expert team and analyzed reviews from verified mattress owners and customers.
 Our findings are listed in the table below.

 |Sleep Position||Less than 130 LBS||130 LBS - 230 LBS||Greater than 230 LBS|

 Based on positive ratings from our testing team and mattress owners, the Layla has earned the following awards in our Mattress Guides.

 Best for Lightweight Sleepers for Best Mattresses for Seniors.

 Best Mattresses for Scoliosis